 - Add enough oil to completely cover the mixture

-- Stir with a chopstick to ensure that the oil is fully incorporated and covering the herbs
+- Stir with a chopstick, clean spoon or massage with clean fingers to ensure that the oil is fully incorporated and covering the herbs

-DO NOT OPEN the oven door until 2-6 hours have passed.
-After 2 hours, remove the bowl from the oven, and strain off the herbs.
+DO NOT OPEN the oven door until 2-6 hours have passed, (longer for stronger).
+After allotted time, remove the bowl from the oven and strain off the herbs.
 What you have left is your antifungal herb infused oil.

 How to Make Herbal Salve